 Papers, Reports, and Toolkits

 - Defending Against Software Supply Chain Attacks

 - 5G: Edge vs. Core - An Increasingly Less Pronounced Distinction in 5G Networks

 - 5G: Overview of Risks Introduced by 5G Adoption in the United States

 - ICT SCRM: Paper on Executive Order 13873 Response: Methodology for Assessing the Most Critical Information and Communication Technologies (ICT) and Services

 - NCFs: Status Update to the Critical Infrastructure Community

 - NCFs: Overview of the National Critical Functions

-- Potential Threat Vectors to 5G Infrastructure *new resource
+- Potential Threat Vectors to 5G Infrastructure

 - PNT: Time Guidance for Network Operators, Chief Information Officers, and Chief Information Security Officers